tranebdepriest/Per-Scholas-React-Course-TraneDepriest/README.md

 ## Assignment: Create your Homepage!
 <details>
 <summary> Click to Expand </summary>

-Create your Homepage!A hompage is a great professional asset for any software developer, and for anyone working in tech.
+A homepage is a great professional asset for any software developer, and for anyone working in tech.
 You are going to create a [static webpage](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Pages_sites_servers_and_search_engines#web_page) as your own homepage using HTML and CSS.

 This site can be a part of your professional portfolio and a great asset in developing your career.